powell-christopher/blog/source/_posts/Getting Started with Hexo.io.md

 ...
 {% endcodeblock %}

 Now that we have a categories page generated by Hexo, we need a way to navigate to it.
 To do that we need to modify the menu for our selected theme by modifying the theme configuration.
 In my case this lives in **themes/next/_config.yml**.
 We simply uncomment the **categories: /categories** key-value pair.
+It is important that the page name matches throughout.

 {% codeblock themes/next/_config.yml %}
 ...